Khaled Fahmy

-Khaled Fahmy (خالد فهمي) is a historian and the Sultan Qaboos Bin Sa'id Professor of Modern Arabic Studies at the University of Cambridge.
+Khaled Fahmy (خالد فهمي) is an historian and the Edward Keller Professor of North Africa and the Middle East at Tufts University.

 Biography

 In 2010, Fahmy returned to Egypt where he was a professor in the Department of History at the American University in Cairo.
 In 2014-2015 he was an Arcapita Visiting Professor at the Middle East Institute, Columbia University.
 In 2015-2016 he was the Shawwaf Visiting Professor in Modern Middle East History at Harvard University.
+After serving as His Majesty Sultan Qaboos Bin Sa’id Professor of Modern Arabic Studies, and a Fellow of King’s College, Cambridge, he moved to Tufts University in 2022.

 Publications

 Fahmy's dissertation on the social history of the army of Mehmed Ali Pasha was later published by Cambridge University Press under the title All the Pasha's Men: Mehmed Ali: His Army and the Making of Modern Egypt.
 An Arabic translation was published by Dar al-Shorouk.
 This was followed by a Turkish translation published by Bilgi University Press under the title Paşa'nın Adamları:Kavalalı Mehmed Ali Paşa, Ordu ve Modern Mısır.